-The CPM Client MAY set up a TLS session prior to authenticating with the Message Storage Server.
-In order to do so, the Message Storage Client SHALL send to the Message Storage Server a STARTTLS request as defined in [RFC3501] and complete the TLS session setup.
+The CPM Client SHALL set up a TLS session, prior to authenticating with the Message Storage Server.
+In order to do so, the Message Storage Client SHALL directly attempt the TLS session setup without sending to the Message Storage Server a STARTTLS request as defined in [RFC3501].
 The Message Storage Server SHALL support either TLS or PSK-TLS as defined in [RFC2246] and [OMA-SEC-CF] for the TLS protocol negotiations.